Try/OpenGothic/README.md

 ### OpenGothic
-open source remake of Gothic 2: Night of the raven.
+Open source remake of Gothic 2: Night of the raven.
+Motivation: Original Gothic 1 and Gothic 2 is still great games to play, but it not easy to make them work on modern systems.
+The goal of this project is to make feature complete Gothic client-app compatible with game itself and regular mods for it.

 ----
 ![Screenshoot](doc/scr0.png)